cse-labs/res-edge-labs/labs/beta-labs/res-edge-labs/deploy-res-edge/README.md

 > To exit K9s - `:q <enter>` or `ctl-c`

-## Observability: Fluent Bit

-- Fluent Bit is set to forward logs to stdout for debugging
-- Fluent Bit can be configured to forward to different services including [Loki](https://grafana.com/oss/loki/) or [Azure Log Analytics](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/log-analytics-overview)
-- This is a powerful inner-loop feature as you don't have external dependencies
-- See the [Fluent Bit documentation](https://docs.fluentbit.io/manual/) for more information on Fluent Bit

-## Observability: Prometheus

-- Prometheus is a de-facto standard for K8s metrics
-- We have deployed a Prometheus instance with `custom metrics`
-- This is a powerful inner-loop feature as you don't have external dependencies
-- See the [Prometheus documentation](https://prometheus.io/docs/introduction/overview/) for more information

 ### Open Prometheus in Your Browser

 - From the `PORTS` tab, open `Prometheus (30000)`